Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Atazanavir/Atazanavir_evaluation_report.md

 ## 2.3 Model Parameters and Assumptions
 ### 2.3.1 Dissolution and absorption

 No PK data were available following intravenous administration of atazanavir allowing informing distribution and systemic clearance independently of dissolution and absorption.
 Consequently, only PK data following oral administration of atazanavir as capsule were used for model building.
-It was assumed that solubility is not a critical parameter for dissolution of atazanvir capsules in the GI tract; in the models, solubility was therefore fixed to a very high value (50 mg/mL) to prevent solubility being a limiting factor of dissolution.
+It was assumed that solubility is not a critical parameter for dissolution of atazanavir capsules in the GI tract; in the models, solubility was therefore fixed to a very high value (50 mg/mL) to prevent solubility being a limiting factor of dissolution.
 Although the equilibrium solubility of atazanavir in the biorelevant media FaSSIF and FeSSIF has been observed to be rather low (2.74 µg/mL and 4.13 µg/mL in FaSSIF and FeSSIF, respectively), dissolution of atazanavir capsules in these media yields concentrations that are considerably higher than this threshold during the complete measurement period of at least 3 h ([Berlin 2015](#5-References)).
 In the model, dissolution was described by a Weibull function and the two Weibull parameters, `dissolution shape` and `dissolution time (50% dissolved)`, were fitted together with the `specific intestinal permeability (transcellular)` to observed PK data as described in [Section 2.1](#21-Modeling-Strategy).

 Since no PK data following IV administration was available, a moderate correlation was observed between the fitted `dissolution time (50% dissolved)` and `GFR fraction`.
 Although the final model parameterization was found to slightly overestimate C<sub>max</sub> in fasted state, this was considered inconsequential since atazanavir must be taken with food and all further model applications encompassed fed state PK.